 Building Europe's satellite navigation system is a complex, multi-faceted effort, involving many partners across the European continent.

-The definition, development and In-Orbit Validation phases of the Galileo programme are being carried out by ESA and co-funded with the European Commission (EC).
+The definition, development and In-Orbit Validation phases of the Galileo programme has been ESA and co-funded with the European Commission (EC).
 The subsequent Full Operational Capability (FOC) phase is managed and funded by the EC.

 The Commission has delegated the role of design and procurement agent to ESA for the FOC phase.